mhmdkhlf/Cube-Timer-End2020/README.md

-# Rubiks-Cube-Timer (BAD CODE, finished by december 2020)
+# Rubiks-Cube-Timer-V1 (BAD CODE, finished by december 2020)

 This project is a Rubik's Cube Timer.
 I built it using Python and, I mainly used pygame for the user-interface (weird choice but, I like pygame), and I used Tkinter for a pop-up window, and I used matplotlib for some data visualization.